United States House of Representatives: 18th century

+19th century

-During the first half of the 19th century, the House was frequently in conflict with the Senate over regionally divisive issues, including slavery.
+During the first half of the 19th century, the House was frequently in conflict with the U.S. Senate over regionally divisive issues, including slavery.
 The North was much more populous than the South, and therefore dominated the House of Representatives.
 However, the North held no such advantage in the Senate, where the equal representation of states prevailed.

 Regional conflict was most pronounced over the issue of slavery.
 One example of a provision repeatedly supported by the House but blocked by the Senate was the Wilmot Proviso, which sought to ban slavery in the land gained during the Mexican–American War.
 Conflict over slavery and other issues persisted until the Civil War (1861–1865), which began soon after several southern states attempted to secede from the Union.
-The war culminated in the South's defeat and in the abolition of slavery.
-All southern senators except Andrew Johnson resigned their seats at the beginning of the war, and therefore the Senate did not hold the balance of power between North and South during the war.
+The Civil War culminated in the South's defeat and in the abolition of slavery.
+Since all southern senators except Andrew Johnson resigned their seats at the beginning of the war, the Senate did not hold the balance of power between North and South during the war.

-The years of Reconstruction that followed witnessed large majorities for the Republican Party, which many Americans associated with the Union's victory in the Civil War and the ending of slavery.
+During the Reconstruction that followed, the Republican Party held large majorities, which many Americans associated with the Union's victory in the Civil War and the ending of slavery.
 The Reconstruction period ended in about 1877; the ensuing era, known as the Gilded Age, was marked by sharp political divisions in the electorate.
 The Democratic Party and Republican Party each held majorities in the House at various times.

 The late 19th and early 20th centuries also saw a dramatic increase in the power of the speaker of the House.
 The rise of the speaker's influence began in the 1890s, during the tenure of Republican Thomas Brackett Reed.
-"Czar Reed," as he was nicknamed, attempted to put into effect his view that "The best system is to have one party govern and the other party watch."
+"Czar Reed", as he was nicknamed, attempted to put into effect his view that "The best system is to have one party govern and the other party watch."
 The leadership structure of the House also developed during approximately the same period, with the positions of majority leader and minority leader being created in 1899.
 While the minority leader was the head of the minority party, the majority leader remained subordinate to the speaker.
-The speakership reached its zenith during the term of Republican Joseph Gurney Cannon, from 1903 to 1911.
-The speaker's powers included chairmanship of the influential Rules Committee and the ability to appoint members of other House committees.
-However, these powers were curtailed in the "Revolution of 1910" because of the efforts of Democrats and dissatisfied Republicans who opposed Cannon's heavy-handed tactics.